levieitnerdba89-a11y/Excel_Project_Data_Analytics/Project_1_Dashboard/ReadMe.md

 <img width="259" height="219" alt="Screenshot 2025-09-23 093848" src="https://github.com/user-attachments/assets/e99f9173-09ef-4934-b135-0c0232fd8ea1" />

-- **Excel Features Used:** Utilized Excel's insert chart feature to transalte the raw data into a visually digestible bar chart.
-- **Design Choice:** Simple bar chart to effectively quantify specific fields in the data science job market.
-- **Data Representation:** Specific fields withing the Data Scientist job market.
-- **Visual Enhancement:** Monochromatic color scheme to minimize distraction from the actual data and the selected parameter is unfaded to highlight selection.
-- **Insights Gained:** Enables easy understanding of data science jobs and their respective compensations.

 ## 🗺️ Map Chart

 <img width="288" height="182" alt="Screenshot 2025-09-23 094315" src="https://github.com/user-attachments/assets/f08a12cb-e70e-49aa-be5c-4d44aebe7841" />

-*VBA Language*
+- **Excel Features Used:** Utilized Excel's map chart feature to plot median salaries across the globe.
+- **Design Choice:** Color-coded map to visualize the differences in salaries across regions.
+- **Data Representation:** Plotted median salary for each country with available data.
+- **Visual Enhancement:** Improves readability of geographic salary trends.
+- **Insights Gained:** Enables quick grasp of global salary differences and highlights high and low salary trends.

+**VBA Code**

 ```
 =SORT(FILTER(A2:B112, ISNUMBER(B2:B112)), 2, 1)
 ```
-- **Unique List Generation:** This excel formula uses the `FILTER()` to exclude entries entries containing "and" or commas, and ommits zero values.
+- **Unique List Generation:** This excel formula uses the `FILTER()` to exclude entries containing "and" or commas, and ommits "zero" values.
-- **Formula Purpose:** This formula populates the table below to allow us to correlate between job country and the median salary within specified country.
+- **Formula Purpose:** This formula populates the table below to allow job seekers to correlate between job country and the median salary within specified country.

 *Background Table (Only 5/84 rows shown for example)*

 <img width="226" height="99" alt="Screenshot 2025-09-23 102507" src="https://github.com/user-attachments/assets/39d8c8e9-6208-40b5-92fa-c0c99a184f4b" />

-- **Excel Features Used:** Utilized Excel's map chart feature to plot median salaries across the globe.
-- **Design Choice:** Color-coded map to visualize the differences in salaries across regions.
-- **Data Representation:** Plotted median salary for each country with available data.
-- **Visual Enhancement:** Improved readability of geographic salary trends.
-- **Insights Gained:** Enables quick grasp of global salary differences and highlights the high and low salary trends of different regions.

-# 📔 Schedule Chart - Bar Chart
+# 📓 Schedule Chart - Bar Chart

 <img width="337" height="438" alt="Screenshot 2025-09-23 095716" src="https://github.com/user-attachments/assets/208e36ed-378f-4a0c-be39-8d822317b8b6" />

-*VBA Language*
+- **Excel Features Used:** Excel's insert chart feature to convert the data into an easy to read bar chart.
+- **Design Choice:** Basic and effective bar chart to express specific data in regards to the job schedule type.
+- **Data Representation:** Enables the user to specify their search even more by filtering for specific schedule types.
+- **Visual Enhancement:** Another monochromatic choice using a faded and unfaded scheme to visualize desired data filter options.
+- **Insights Gained:** Provides a quick and specific view into the options available across the data science job market globally.

+**VBA Code**

 ```
 =SORT(FILTER(A2:B6,ISNUMBER(B2:B6)), 2, 1)
 ```
 - **Checks & Returns:** Collects rows where comlumn B contains a number using `FILTER()`
-- **Sort:** Takes filtered results and sorts them by teh 2nd column of the filtered range, and then sorts them into ascending order using `SORT()`
+- **Sort:** Takes filtered results and sorts them by the 2nd column of the filtered range.
+Then sorts them into ascending order using the `SORT()`.

 ```
 =IF($D6<>type,$E6,NA())
 ```
 - **Accurate Correlations:** Organizes schedule type with corresponding salary data.
-- **Extended Context:** Provides additional data context by giving Excel additional data so that it doesnt plot values as zero.
+- **Extended Context:** Provides additional data context by giving Excel additional data so that it doesnt plot values as zero unnecessarily.

 *Background Table*

 <img width="378" height="98" alt="Screenshot 2025-09-23 103423" src="https://github.com/user-attachments/assets/cdfecdb4-7878-4a8a-9a40-f9edda0b601b" />

-- **Excel Features Used:** Excel's insert chart feature to convert the data into an easy to read bar chart.
-- **Design Choice:** Basic and effectie bar chart to express specific data in regards to the job schedule type.
-- **Data Representation:** Enables the user to specify their search even more by filtering for specific schedule types.
-- **Visual Enhancement:** Another monochromatic choice using a faded and unfaded scheme to visualize selected data filter options.
-- **Insights Gained:** Provides a fast an specific view into the options available across the data science job market globally.

  ## Conclusion